-This document may be reproduced and is NOT FOR SALE FOI Tracking Number: INFORMATION REQU ant to Executive Order No. 2.s.
-2016 (as of November 2016) Please read the following information car Write neatly and in BLOCK letters.
-Impro- boxes with "X" where necessary.
-Note: (◀ per or incorrectly-filled out forms w A. Requesting Party You are required to supply your name help us deal with your application and 1.
-Title (e.g. Mr, Mrs, Ms, Miss) 2.
+s NOT FOR SALE FREEDOM OF INFORMATION REQU JEST FORM nant to Executive Order No. 2,s.
+201 (as of November 2016) Please read the following information ca Write neatly and in BLOCK letters.
+Impro boxes with "X" where necessary.
+Note: (◀ oper or incorrectly-filled out forms A. Requesting Party You are required to supply your name help us deal with your application and 1.
+Title (e.g. Mr, Mrs, Ms, Miss) 2 .
 Given Name/s (including M.I) 3.
 Surname 4.
-Complete Address (Apt/House Num nber, Street, City/Municipality, Provin nce) 5.
-Landline/Fax 6.
-Mobile ◀ 7.
+Complete Address (Apt/House Nur ◀ mber, Street, City/Municipality, Prov d 5.
+Landline/Fax 6 .
+Mobile 7.
 Email 8.
-Preferred Mode of Communication Email Postal Address be sending the documents to you in 9.
-Preferred Mode of Reply ☐ Email ☐ Fax ☐ Postal Ad dress Pick-Up at Agency Type of ID Given (Please ensure your IDs contain your photo and signature) ☐ Passport ☐ Driver's License 【☐ School ID ☐ Company ID ☐ SSS ID Postal ID Voter's ID B. Requested Information 11.
-Agency - Connecting Agency (if applicable) • • Title of Document/Record Requested (Please be as detailed as possible) < 13.
-Date or Period (DD/MM/YY) 4 14.
-Purpose 4 15.
-Document Type • 16.
-Reference Numbers (If known) • 17.
-Any other Relevant Information you have applied to, to deal with your ap No. 2.
-If this Department or Agency gives sonal information about you, the docume our information from your application will be used by the agency pleation as set out in the Freedom of information Executive Order 1 your access to a decument, centerins no point will be published online in the Department's or Agency's disclosive you applied, and, if another person, company or body will use he name of that person, entity or body.
-I declare that: The information provided in the form is I have read the Privacy notice; I have presented at least one (1) gover- complete and correct; I understand that it is an offense to give result in a decision to refuse to process misleading information about my identity, and that doing so may my application.
-Signature • Date Accomplished (DD/MM/YYYY) • P. FOI Receiving Officer [INTERN NAL USE ONLY] Name (Print name) 4 Agency - Connecting Agency (if applicable, otherwise N/A) • Date entered on eFOI (if applicable, otherwise N/A) • Proof of ID Presented (Photocopies of original should be attached) □ Passport □ Driver's License □ SSS ID □ Postal ID □ Voter's The request is recommended to be: □ Approved □ Denied if Denied, please tick the Reason for the Denial ☐ Invalid Request ☐ Incomplete ☐ Data already available onlin Second Receiving Officer Assigned (print name) • Decision Maker Assigned to Application (print name) Decision on Application ☐ Successful ☐ Partially Successful ☐ Denied ☐ Cost If Denied, please tick the Reason for the Denial ☐ Invalid Request ☐ Incomplete ☐ Data already available onlin Exception Which Exception?
-Date Request Finished (DD/MM/YYYY) • Date Documents (if any) Sent (DD/MM/YYYY) • FOI Registry Accomplished □ Yes □ No RO Signature
+Preferred Mode of Communication □ Email □ Postal Address 9.
+Preferred Mode of Reply ☐ Email ☐ Fax ☐ Postal A ddress Pick-Up at Agency 10.
+Type of ID Given (Please ensure your IDs contain your photo and signature) SSS ID Postal ID Voter's I B. Requested Information 11.
+Agency - Connecting Agency (if applicable) 4 .
+12. Title of Document/Record Requested (Please be as detailed as possible) • 13.
+Date or Period (DD/MM/YY) • 14.
+Purpose ◀ 15.
+Document Type 4 16.
+Reference Numbers (if known) 4 17.
+Any other Relevant Information - date you applied, and, if another person, company or body will use he name of that person,entity or body.
+I declare that: The information provided in the form is I have read the Privacy notice; I have presented at least one (1) gover s complete and correct; nment-issued ID to establish proof of my identity I understand that it is an offense to give result in a decision to refuse to process e misleading information about my identity, and that doing so may my application.
+Signature ₹ Date Accomplished (DD/MM/YYYY) 4 D. FOI Receiving Officer [INTER] NAL USE ONLY] Name (Print name) ◀ Agency - Connecting Agency (if applicable, otherwise N/A) - Date entered on eFOI (if applicable, otherwise N/A) 4 Proof of ID Presented (Photocopies of original should be attached) □ Passport □ Driver's License □ SSS ID □ Postal ID □ Voter's □ School ID □ Company ID □ Others The request is recommended to be: Approved Denied If Denied, please tick the Reason for the Denial ☐ Invalid Request ☐ Incomplete ☐ Data already available online Second Receiving Officer Assigned (print name) • Decision Maker Assigned to Application (print name) • Decision on Application ☐ Successful ☐ Partially Successful ☐ Denied ☐ Cost If Denied, please tick the Reason for the ☐ Invalid Request ☐ Incomplete ☐ Data already available online Denial Exception Which Exception?
+Date Request Finished (DD/MM/YYYY) - Date Documents (if any) Sent (DD/MM/YYYY) ← FOI Registry Accomplished ☐ Yes ☐ No 4 RO Signature